matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ```

 The client will hash each 3PID as a concatenation of the medium and address,
-separated by a space and a pepper appended to the end.
-Note that phone
+separated by a space and a pepper, also separated by a space, appended to the
-numbers should be formatted as defined by
+end.
+Note that phone numbers should be formatted as defined by
 https://matrix.org/docs/spec/appendices#pstn-phone-numbers, before being
 hashed).
 Note that "pepper" in this proposal simply refers to a public,
 opaque string that is used to produce different hash results between identity
 servers.
 Its value is not secret.

-First the client must append the medium to the address:
+First the client must prepend the medium (plus a space) to the address:

 ```
-"alice@example.com" -> "alice@example.com email"
+"alice@example.com" -> "email alice@example.com"
-"bob@example.com"   -> "bob@example.com email"
+"bob@example.com"   -> "email bob@example.com"
-"carl@example.com"  -> "carl@example.com email"
+"carl@example.com"  -> "email carl@example.com"
-"+1 234 567 8910"   -> "12345678910 msisdn"
+"+1 234 567 8910"   -> "msisdn 12345678910"
-"denny@example.com" -> "denny@example.com email"
+"denny@example.com" -> "email denny@example.com"
 ```

 Hashes must be peppered in order to reduce both the information an identity